Arthur-Dewes/pi-game/README.md

 # pi-game

-A game where you have to hit the pi numbers one by one.
+A game where you have to hit the pi numbers one by one. a